-Over his thirty-five year professional history, he has served in administrative roles for organizations including Catholic Charities of his native New Orleans in the early 1980’s, a national for-profit neurorehabilitation company in the late 1980’s, and the Kennedy Krieger Institute at Johns Hopkins in the early 1990’s.
+Over his professional history, he has served in senior administrative roles for organizations including Catholic Charities of his native New Orleans in 1980’s, a national for-profit neurorehabilitation company in the late 1980’s, and the Kennedy Krieger Institute at Johns Hopkins in the early 1990’s.
 Prior to joining Vinfen in 2003, he served for eight years as the Chief Executive Officer of North Suffolk Mental Health, a large community behavioral healthcare center with strong affiliations with the Massachusetts General Hospital.
-After seven years of service as Vinfen’s Chief Operating Officer, Dr. Bird was promoted to the position of President and Chief Executive Officer in January 2010.
+After seven years of service as Vinfen’s Chief Operating Officer, Dr. Bird was promoted to the position of Chief Executive Officer in January 2009 and President in 2010.

 Dr. Bird has also served on numerous statewide policymaking and provider organizations.
-He currently serves on the boards of the Association of Behavioral Healthcare of Massachusetts, the Massachusetts Association of Mental Health, the Association of Developmental Disabilities Providers of Massachusetts, the Providers’ Council, and on the Healthcare Reform Committee of the Mental Health Corporations of America.
-He also currently serves on several Massachusetts EOHHS policy and planning committees including the Implementation Council of the Massachusetts Demonstration Project for Individuals with Dual Medicare and Medicaid eligibility.
+He has served on the boards of the Association of Behavioral Healthcare of Massachusetts (currently vice chair), the Massachusetts Association of Mental Health, the Association of Developmental Disabilities Providers of Massachusetts (past Chair 2015-16), the Providers Council, and on several Massachusetts policy and planning committees, including currently serving on the Governor’s Providers and Consumers Advisory Council.